White wedding

 A white wedding is a traditional formal or semi-formal wedding originating in Great Britain.

-The term originates from the white colour of the wedding dress, which first became popular with Victorian era elites after Queen Victoria wore a white lace dress at her wedding.
+The term originates from the white colour of the wedding dress, popularised by Victorian era elites after Queen Victoria wore a white lace dress at her 1840 wedding to Prince Albert.
+The white wedding style was given another significant boost in 1981, when 750 million people watched the wedding of Diana Spencer to Charles, Prince of Wales, which saw her wear an elaborate ivory taffeta dress with an 8 m train.

+The full white wedding experience today typically requires the family to arrange for or purchase printed or engraved wedding invitations, musicians, decorations such as flowers or candles, clothes and flowers for bridesmaids, groomsmen, a flower girl and a ring bearer.
+They may also add optional features such as a guest book or commemorative wedding leaflets.
+It is common to have a celebration after the wedding ceremony, normally featuring a large wedding cake with white icing.
 The term now also encapsulates the entire Western wedding routine, especially in the Christian religious tradition, which generally includes a church service during which the marriage begins, followed by a reception.
-The white wedding style was given another significant boost in 1981, when 750 million people watched Charles, Prince of Wales marry Diana Spencer in her elaborate white taffeta dress with an 8 m train.
-This wedding is generally considered the most influential white wedding of the 1980s.

-1840

-The white wedding dress, now a common tradition in the western world, originated with Anne of Brittany on the occasion of her marriage to Louis XII of France in 1499.
-But it wasn't until 1840, when Queen Victoria married Prince Albert, that the white dress was made popular.
-Now the white wedding dress is a classic.
+“Color Wheel Pro” describes white in association with light, goodness, innocence, purity and virginity.
+As for other significant meanings for white on a wedding day, “colormeaning.com” says, “In color psychology, white is the color of new beginnings — wiping the slate clean.
+The color white is a blank canvas, just waiting to be written on.”
+White is the color in Western culture most often associated with beginnings.
+Religious rites and the clothing associated with them have always been important, and white is often a common color used to express high religious commitment and purity.

-History of the white dress
+History of the white dress and traditions

 Though Mary, Queen of Scots, wore a white wedding gown in 1559 when she married her first husband, Francis Dauphin of France, the tradition of a white wedding dress is commonly credited to Queen Victoria's choice to wear a white court dress at her wedding to Prince Albert in 1840.
 Debutantes had long been required to wear white court dresses and long white gloves for their first presentation at court, at a "Drawing Room" where they were introduced to the queen for the first time.

 Royal brides before Victoria did not typically wear white, instead choosing "heavy brocaded gowns embroidered with white and silver thread," with red being a particularly popular colour in Western Europe more generally.
-During this time, European and American brides wore a plethora of colours, including blue, yellow, and practical colours like black, brown, or gray.
+During this time, European and American brides wore a variety of colours, including blue, yellow, and practical colours like black, brown, or gray.
 As accounts of Victoria's wedding spread across the Atlantic and throughout Europe, fashionable people followed her lead.